*Adapted from Zion: The Complete Guide

 Zion is one of America’s most spectacular national parks — a remarkable landscape filled with stunning geology and world-class outdoor adventures.
 But with a limited amount of time you’ve got to plan your trip wisely.
 Zion: The Complete Guide puts the best of Zion National Park at your fingertips, helping you plan an unforgettable adventure in southern Utah’s most spectacular landscape!

 Coronavirus / COVID-19 Update

 Zion National Park is open!
-The park reopened May 13 after closing due to coronavirus.
-But there are several important changes:
+The park reopened in May 2020 after closing due to coronavirus.

 Zion National Park Travel Guide

 There’s never a bad time to visit Zion, but knowing what to expect throughout the year will help you plan a great trip.
 Hot summers, snowy winters, spring wildflowers, autumn foliage — Zion has it all!